jemmy512/software-engineer/Cpp/README.md

 * The **offset to top** holds the displacement to the top of the object from the location within the object of the virtual table pointer that addresses this virtual table, as a  ptrdiff_t.
 It is always present.
 The offset provides a way to find the top of the object from any base subobject with a virtual table pointer.
 This is necessary for dynamic_cast<void*> in particular.

-Why does C++ need vcall_offset for virtual inheritance but not for non-virtual inheritance?
+QA: Why does C++ need `vcall_offset` for virtual inheritance but not for non-virtual inheritance?
 * In the non-virtual inheritance, this pointer is adjusted in the thunk function directly since the offset between the base class pointer and the derived class pointer is a constant, so the offset can be a constant in the thunk function.
 * In virtual inheritance, the offset between the base class pointer and the derived class pointer is vary.
 This pointer is adjusted indirectly in virtual thunk:
     1. find the vcall_offset